 It is all about that case again.
 If you remember I waxed lyrical about how retro and yummy the Lyra case was last year?
 Well, this time it’s back but with a slight upgrade.

-Inside you also get 3 sets of small, medium and large foam, Comply TX400 and single bore silicone tips, a cleaning brush and a user manual.
+Inside you also get 3 sets of a small, medium, and large foam, Comply TX400 and single bore silicone tips, a cleaning brush, and a user manual.
 This is all wrapped up in a rather eco-friendly packaging of a small single box no bigger than the case itself.

 Click on Page 2 below for Sound Impressions & Comparisons